BirdeeHub/nixCats-nvim/README.md

 > nix will not package it unless you add it
 > to your git staging before you build it...
 > So nvim wont be able to find it...
-> So, run git add before you build,
+> So, run git add before you build.
-> especially when using the wrapRc option.

 Again, the lua is just [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), with a couple changes.